-Have you and your significant other ever had an argument because one of you misunderstood what the other person said?
-Of course you have.
-We all have.
+Have you and your partner ever had an argument because one of you misunderstood what the other person said?
+It's likely that you have.
 In fact, even when couples are not arguing, they’re misunderstanding each other.
 It happens more often than we think.

 It’s no secret that communication can make or break any relationship, especially a romantic relationship.
 But do you know what the secret to effective communication is?